lanl/singularity-eos/doc/sphinx/src/models.rst

 .. image:: ../PMGvsMGUsupPress.pdf
   :width: 500
-  :alt: Comparing Hugoniot pressure for PowerMG and MGUsup
+  :alt: Figure: Comparing Hugoniot pressure for PowerMG and MGUsup

 For  :math:`\eta < 0`, that is, in expansion, the isentrope with a single :math:`K_0` is used until a user defined minimum pressure is obtained